amios78/Solidity_CryptoZombies/README.md

 # Solidity_CryptoZombies
-I have participated in Solidity programming courses on the CryptoZombies platform, and these are the certificates I received for completing the lessons.
+I have participated in Solidity programming courses on the CryptoZombies website, and these are the certificates I received for completing the lessons.
 ### Solidity: Beginner to Intermediate Smart Contracts

 Lesson 1: https://share.cryptozombies.io/en/lesson/1/share/AmirHossein78?id=Y3p8NjMyMjA5